sanrajmitra97/genomics-DSA4262/README.md

  To view the results, we can use the head command to view the prediction results.
 Navigate to the results folder and type the following: ``` $ head results_0.csv ```
  ![Output](image.png) <br />
  The first column shows the transcript_id, the second column shows the transcript_position and the third column shows the predicted score of m6A modification.
 A higher score denotes a higher probability of the site containing an m6A modification.

+ ### Results
+ To learn about our methods and findings of this project, feel free to view our report under the reports folder.